kyleconroy/python-twilio2/docs/usage/messages.rst

                                          from_="+15555555555",
                                          body="Hello!")

-A word of warning: The message body must be less than 160 characters in length
+.. note:: The message body must be less than 160 characters in length

+If you want to send a message from a `short code <http://www.twilio.com/api/sms/short-codes>`_ on Twilio, just set :attr:`from_` to your short code's number.

 Retrieving Sent Messages